spring-cloud/spring-cloud-connectors/spring-cloud-localconfig-connector/README.md

 ````

 Service type is determined by the URI scheme.
 The connector will activate if it finds a property
-(in the system properties, supplied properties, or the file provided in `spring.cloud.propertiesFile`)
+(in the system properties or the configuration properties file) named `spring.cloud.appId`.
-named `spring.cloud.appId`.

 ##Property sources